LoyolaChicagoCS/gradhandbook/source/ms_programs.rst

 For those seeking a greater focus on managerial aspects, we offer the :ref:`ms_in_information_technology`.

+Make sure you have read :ref:`common_program_features`.

-To achieve depth, students must complete the following:
+In summary, to achieve depth and breadth, students must complete the following:

 *   Two (2) required courses addressing ethical and social issues in the computing field and a firm base in object oriented programming.
 *   Three (3) courses from restricted categories to ensure a strong software engineering center, while still allowing a considerable flexibility of interests.
-*   Five (5) courses that do not need to be in any track: All 400 level Computer Science courses and 400+ level CSIS courses (cross listed with the Business School) are allowed.
-There are also numerous options for independent study, including a programming project, research, or a service-oriented project.
+*   Five (5) courses or 15 credits that are :ref:`general_electives`.

 Required Courses (6 credits)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~